gost/workshops/2017_foss4g_boston/6_odata_filtering.md

 ## Date

-Construct and test a query to get all observations where phenomenonTime is in the future (using now() function)
+Construct and test a query to get all observations where phenomenonTime is in month August

 Continue to <a href = "7_bonus_exercise.md">7) Bonus exercise</a>